kasmar00/PUT-INF4-GKW-Projekt/readme.md

    - `cgal` (apt: `libcgal-dev`)
 2. Compile in the root directory using `$ make`
 3. Run with `$ make run`
+4. To visualize OSM data you need to import it using documentation from `data/`

 ## Project structure